 All clinics have a staff nurse and a patient advocate.
 Patients are cared for by volunteer medical providers (doctors, nurses, nurse practitioners, and medical assistants), interpreters, and support staff who generously give of their time.

 We ask patients to pay $40 for a clinic visit.
-If you can’t pay $40, we have a sliding fee scale.
 Payment is expected when service is provided.

 Lab tests, procedures, and medication cost extra.
 We offer reduced prices wherever we can.